POPInNow/Repo/README.md

 to the instance which caches requests on write for the next 30 seconds.
 Any request made to the Repo during this period that does not bust the cache will return data from the memory cache.

-A `SingleRepo` will cache the returned data from upstream Single sources and return either the cached data or fresh data from the upstream source.
-A `SingleRepo` will either subscribe the caller to the original upstream source, or subscribe the caller to a stream of cached data from the upstream source.
+A call to `Repo.get()` will cache the returned data from upstream Single sources and return either the cached data or fresh data from the upstream source.
+A call to `Repo.get()` will either subscribe
+the caller to the original upstream source, or subscribe the caller to a stream of cached data from the upstream source.

-An `ObservableRepo` will cache the returned data from upstream Observable sources and return the latest cached data, and then fresh data from the upstream source.
-An `ObservableRepo` will always subscribe the caller to the original upstream source, but will always emit cached data first.
+A call to `Repo.observe()` will cache the returned data from upstream Observable sources and return
+the latest cached data, and then fresh data from the upstream source.
+A call to `Repo.observe()`
+will always subscribe the caller to the original upstream source, but will always emit cached data
+first.

 Any side effects directly on the upstream source will not be replayed to the caller if the caller is subsribed to the cached observable, but all side effects